vheikkiniemi/BasicsOfWebDevelopment2025S/Assignments/Task-G.md

-# Task G — Form with Custom Validation
+# Task G: Form with Custom Validation

 > [!NOTE]
 > The material was created with the help of ChatGPT and Copilot.